nautobot/cookiecutter-nautobot-app/README.md

 Usage: inv[oke] [--core-opts] bake [--options] [other tasks here ...]

 Docstring:
-  Bake a cookiecutter template.
+  Bake a new cookie from the template.

 Options:
-  -d, --debug                      Whether to run in debug mode (defaults to False) -i, --[no-]input                 Whether to require user input (defaults to True) -j STRING, --json-file=STRING    Path to a JSON file containing answers to prompts -o STRING, --output-dir=STRING   Path to the output directory -t STRING, --template=STRING     Path to the cookiecutter template to bake
+  -d, --debug                      Whether to run in debug mode (defaults to False) -i, --[no-]input                 Whether to require user input, ignored with `--json-file` (defaults to True) -j STRING, --json-file=STRING    Path to a JSON file containing answers to prompts (defaults to empty) -o STRING, --output-dir=STRING   Path to the output directory (defaults to ./outputs) -t STRING, --template=STRING     Path to the cookiecutter template to bake (defaults to ./nautobot-app)
 ```

+!!!
+IMPORTANT !!!
+The `--output-dir` argument should be located in the current directory, as the Cookiecutter creates the cookie inside the Docker container with the current directory bind mounted.
+When baking somewhere else, the resulting cookie would not be available from calling host system.

 ### JSON file